openmod/OpenMod.WebServer/README.md

-# OpenMod.ApiServer
+# OpenMod.WebServer

-Provides an API server for OpenMod and it's plugins.
+Provides a web server for OpenMod and it's plugins.